 - Thaw the chicken – do not cut and fry fridge-cold chicken.
 For the coating to be crispy, you need to fry it for less time in hot oil.
 Cold chicken brings down the temperature of the oil and needs more time to cook, thus becoming soggy.

 - Thinning the egg – Slightly runny egg mixture sticks better with the chicken’s crumbs than raw eggs’ thick gelatin-like texture.
 I have added plain water to the eggs.
 You may use buttermilk instead of water for additional flavor.

 - Add flour to breading – To get that extra bit of crispiness, add little flour to the breadcrumbs for breading.

 - No olive oil – Vegetable oil or similar with a high smoking point is preferred here.
 Olive oil, especially extra-virgin olive oil, is unsuitable due to its low smoking point as it gives a slightly burnt taste after frying.

 - Fry it fast – Since this is chicken breast, the cooking time is very less.
 Breast pieces cook very fast and risk losing all moisture and becoming tough and chewy if left on heat longer.

-- Rest on a wire rack - Keep the chicken cutlets on a wire rack after frying.
+- Rest on a wire rack – Keep the chicken cutlets on a wire rack after frying.
 This allows the cutlets to breathe, dry, and stay crisp.
 Do not keep fried chicken cutlets on a paper towel or flat surface.
-This makes them steam and become soggy.
+This makes them steam and becomes soggy.